NuGet/docs.microsoft.com-nuget/docs/reference/organizations-on-nuget-org.md

 ---

 # Organization on nuget.org

-Organizations enables businesses and open-source projects to collaborate across many packages at once using a single nuget.org identity.
+Organizations enable businesses and open-source projects to collaborate on packages using a single nuget.org identity.
 For a package consumer, an organization account appears same as an existing user account on nuget.org.

 ## User accounts vs. organization accounts